-Now that the resolutions are done, it’s time to talk about setting some financial goals.
+Now that the resolutions are done, it’s time to talk about setting some money goals.
 Everyone needs to have a financial goal.
-Even if that goal is “Set a better financial goal for this year.”
+Even if that goal is to “Set a better money goal for this year.”

 - Start saving for next years birthday gifts